1. Directly on Sonos using the app (Cloud Cover Music as a "Music Service")

-Sonos released an update to several models of their speakers, including Sonos One (not to be confused with Play1) which included support for Apple Airplay 2.
+Sonos latest model speakers, including Sonos One (not to be confused with Play1) have support for Apple Airplay 2, which allows any iOS device or Mac computer to stream to the speaker(s) over Wi-Fi.

 With Airplay 2, any Apple iOS device (11.4+) or Mac computer can be used to simultaneously stream Cloud Cover Music to any Airplay 2 speakers, receivers or Apple TV's that are connected to the same wireless network.